AI Oversight and Human Mistakes: Evidence from Centre Court: Conclusion

 We view our paper as an initial building block for understanding the implications of AI oversight on humans.
-Future research could be conducted in experimental settings to complement our findings, gaining more control over AI and human costs, and delving deeper into the underlying mechanisms.
+Future research could be conducted in experimental settings to complement our findings, gaining more control over AI and human costs, and exploring in more detail the underlying mechanisms.